srikanthv0610/House_Price_Prediction/README.md

 # House_Price_Prediction
-⋅⋅⋅Used the AmesHousing dataset compiled by Dean De Cock.⋅⋅ ⋅⋅⋅Apply Feature Transformation, Feature Selection and K-fold Cross Validation.⋅⋅ ⋅⋅⋅Linear Regression to Predict the House Prices.
+Used the AmesHousing dataset [here](https://github.com/srikanthv0610/House_Price_Prediction/edit/main/dataset) compiled by Dean De Cock.

+Apply Feature Transformation, Feature Selection and K-fold Cross Validation.

+Linear Regression to Predict the House Prices.

 # Feature Transformation
 * Check the columns with more than 15% missing values and drop them.